Creating Educational Technologies

 This course develops a Design lens for thinking about how technologies affect change in education, and during the course students will undertake the design and development of a range of established and emerging Educational Technologies.
 The course culminates in students proposing the development of a new Educational Technology.

-Students will learn about Instructional Design/Engineering approaches to education and training, and the influence these have on Educational Technology development and implementation.
-Students explore the major paradigms of ICT, Educational Technologies, and Computational Thinking, and then select an Educational Technology to develop an instructional guide to support learning and teaching with a selected educational technology.
+Students will learn about Instructional Design/Engineering approaches to education and training, and the influence these have on Learning Environments.
+Students explore the major paradigms of Hybrid Learning and then select an Educational Technology to develop an Online Learning Object to support learning and teaching.
 Students then explore three further Educational Technologies in detail: Educational Computer Games: how these are being used in education, and the development process of making an educational computer game; Deep Learning: an application of Artificial Intelligence Neural Networks that use processes similar to the human brain to use data to make predictions.
 Students will be training a conversational system, or ChatBot, to answer questions on a topic; and finally, students will ideate and propose their own new Educational Technology, that addresses a challenge they have identified in education.

-The course is best completed in conjunction with 7134EDN Making Sense of Learning and New Technologies (Researching Educational Technologies), which explores research approaches to the Educational Technologies developed.
+The course is best completed in conjunction with 7134EDN Researching Educational Technologies, which explores research approaches to the Educational Technologies developed.

-Digital Culture, Games and Education (Creating Educational Technologies) aims to provide students with:
+Creating Educational Technologies aims to provide students with:

 After successfully completing this course you should be able to:

-- use and develop Design-Based instructional learning objects;
+use and develop Design-Based online instructional learning objects;

 Each week you are expected to:

 view recorded video (in several clips);